Religious recognition in Switzerland—a cantonal affair

 swissinfo.ch: In what way is the recognition of religious groups a topic of debate right now in Switzerland?

 Stefanie Kurt: The religious landscape has transformed in Switzerland in recent years.
-National churches been shedding members, and at the same time there has been a big increase in the membership of other religious communities.
+National churches have been shedding members, and at the same time there has been a big increase in the membership of other religious communities.
 These are not recognised, yet clearly visible in society; lawmakers must therefore find a way to build a framework for the new diversity.

 Certain cantons are currently modifying their laws—Neuchâtel, for instance—while others are starting to realise that it’s important to develop a legal framework which can leave the door open for the future recognition of new religious groups.